Pentagon lists possible project cuts to pay for wall

 - RNC links 'noted Irishman' Beto O'Rourke's heritage to 1998 DWI arrest

+The House voted to block his emergency by 245-182 in February.
+The Senate followed last week by 59-41, including a dozen GOP defections.
+Lawmakers expressed concerns that Trump was ignoring Congress’ constitutional control over spending and worries about the cuts’ impact back home.
+Trump vetoed the bill Friday.

+In a letter accompanying the list, Defense Department officials said they wouldn’t touch items for which money would be awarded by the Sept.
+30 end of this fiscal year or for projects like housing.
+They didn’t specify which would be exempted.

-Even so, Democrats latched onto the list to drum up support for the veto override by pointing to home-state projects facing potential cuts.
+Even so, Democrats latched onto the potential cuts to drum up support for the veto override.

-“What President Trump is doing is a slap in the face to our military that makes our border and the country less secure,” Sen. Jack Reed, D-R.I., the top Democrat on the Armed Services Committee, said in a statement.
+“What President Trump is doing is a slap in the face to our military that makes our border and the country less secure,” Reed said.

-“Now that members of Congress can see the potential impact this proposal could have on projects in their home states, I hope they will take that into consideration before the vote to override the President’s veto,” Reed said.
+Three top Democrats said in a statement that the projects were facing cuts “to placate the President.”

+Sens.
+Dick Durbin of Illinois, Patrick Leahy of Vermont and Hawaii’s Brian Schatz said, “This madness will not stop until more of our Republican colleagues are willing to put the military ahead of party politics.”

 A spokesperson for Sen. James Inhofe, R-Okla., chairman of the Armed Services panel, said the document “is not a list of projects that will definitively be impacted.”
-She said Inhofe will continue working with defense officials “to determine projects that would allow for the use of the armed forces without negatively affecting any military construction projects.”
+She said Inhofe will continue working with defense officials to find targets “without negatively affecting any military construction projects.”

-Before Congress voted to block Trump’s emergency declaration, Democrats had complained that it was taking the Pentagon too long to provide its list of targeted projects.
+Trump said throughout his campaign that Mexico would pay for the wall, which it has consistently refused to do.

+Democratic-aligned groups including state attorneys general have filed lawsuits against the emergency declaration, potentially blocking the money for months or more.

 Associated Press writer Andrew Taylor contributed to this report.